 XMPP audio and video calls

 Ejabberd has supported STUN/TURN for quite some time now, this in conjunction with client support can be used to implement one on one audio and video calls.
 Since version 2.8.0 Conversations Android client added audio and video call functionality by leveraging on STUN/TURN and XEP-0215.
-The rest of the XMPP world is following the route opened by them, so I expect to see IOS and regular computer XMPP clients to finally implement these new features too in the upcoming months. …
+The rest of the XMPP world is following the route opened by them, so I expect to see IOS and regular computer XMPP clients to finally implement these new features too in the upcoming months.
+Enabling audio and video calls in Ejabberd is actually pretty simple.
+Provided you have installed the latest release (version 20.04), edit ejabberd.yml: …

 Posted on